digitalcredentials/docs/identity/design_decisions.md

 The wallet will provide an initial implementation of [did:key](https://w3c-ccg.github.io/did-method-key/) for pilots, with the additional issuer requirement to allow reissuance in case of loss.
 More details coming.

-## Issuer Registry

-The issuer registry stores identifiers (Decentralized Identifiers) for member institutions.
-It functions as a web-of-trust endorsement among the members of the consortium on each others' root of trust identifiers.

-In this (initial) implementation:
-- verifiers interact with it as a simple inclusion check in the DCC registry, consisting of DCC members
-- members have the option of which entities to store in the registry -- it could be 1 per institution, or multiple (i.e. one for the registrar, one for a department, etc)
-- each issuer (root-of-trust entity) takes responsibility for manages their keys, key management policy, relationships with other issuing entities, capabilities, etc
-- DCC will provide recommendations, best practices, and open source libraries to help implement
-- The registry can be represented as a VC of issuer DIDs (or roots of trust) -- TODO: discuss

-Notes on the longer-term implementation considerations are below.

-### Backup notes (keep?)

-This exists as a lightweight quality control measure as we develop the long-term approach.
-It manifests during verification and functions like the twitter "blue-check" mark that identity verification has occured.
-The concern we had with other decentralized solutions is that there is little trust in the identity and quality.
-Tying the issuer identifier to well-known web domains is one part, but not the complete picture -- i.e. it still would be easy to socially engineer trust in a credential that _looks_ like the name of a well-known issuer.

 ## Next Steps and Additional Considerations

 ### DID methods